-- Opioid overdose: naloxone (Table 3) - Acetaminophen overdose: N-acetylcysteine (Table 3) - In some cases, a primary metabolic encephalopathy may evolve toward a structural process, such as acute liver failure leading to cerebral edema and herniation. - Seizures and status epilepticus commonly are not associated with any detectable lesion on cranial CT.
+- Opioid overdose: naloxone (Table 3) - Acetaminophen overdose: N-acetylcysteine (Table 3) - In some cases, a primary metabolic encephalopathy may evolve toward a structural process, such as acute liver failure leading to cerebral edema and herniation.
+Table 9 lists causes of hyperammonemia - Severe hyponatremia can contribute to coma and should be managed according to the algorithm outlined in Table 10 - Wernicke's encephalopathy may not present with the full classic triad of encephalopathy, ataxic gait and ophthalmoplegia.
+High dose thiamine should be initiated in patients with coma and risk factors for Wernicke's Encephalopathy (see Table 11) - Seizures and status epilepticus commonly are not associated with any detectable lesion on cranial CT.
 However, in patients with new onset seizures or a change in seizure pattern, a structural cause must be excluded with cranial CT or MRI.
-CNS infections (e.g., bacterial meningitis) may have no structural correlate on noncontrast CT or MRI; however, this study should be obtained with and without contrast to exclude brain abscess.
-Remember to initiate antibiotics and dexamethasone prior to the head CT if you suspect bacterial meningitis.
+CNS infections may have no structural correlate on non-contrast CT or MRI; however, this study should be obtained with and without contrast to exclude brain abscess. - Remember to initiate antimicrobials and dexamethasone (if indicated) prior to the head CT if you suspect infectious meningoencephalitis and specifically do not delay therapy for a diagnostic lumbar puncture.
+Do not forget to treat empirically for Listeria in at risk populations (immunocompromised, neonates, elderly, etc) or for HSV meningitis with acyclovir if the clinical situation is suggestive, such as a patient with fever and seizures.